 - Many crocheters say it’s the easiest yarn to crochet with

-- It may feel a little rough but softens after washing.
+- It may feel rough, but it becomes softer after washing

-A soft yarn with a great choice of solids and multi-colors.
+A cuddly yarn with great solids and multi-colors.
 It’s machine washable and safe to place in a tumble dryer.
-The solids are 7oz, and the multi are 5oz balls.
+The solids are 7oz, and the multi is 5oz balls.

 - Machine washable and dryable